ldtteam/MinecoloniesWiki/source/buildings/apiary.md

     <br>
     <p>This is page three of the GUI.
 It has one button:</p>
     <ul>
-        <li><strong> Minimum Stock: </strong> Use this button to tell the Archery to keep a minimum stock on hand.
+        <li><strong> Minimum Stock: </strong> Use this button to tell the Apiary to keep a minimum stock on hand.
 Set items will be displayed above the button.</li>
     </ul>
   </div>
 </div>